 Stormwater is rain or snow that "runs off" across the land instead of seeping into the ground.
-Runoff is increased from survaces which do not absorb water such as roads, parking lots, and roofs.
+Runoff is increased from surfaces which do not absorb water such as roads, parking lots, and roofs.
 The storm drains along streets and curbs allow rain and melting snow to move from the streets into a network of manmade pipes and natural channels ending up in our streams and lakes.
 Stormwater is not treated before it ends up in a stream, lake, or river.
 Stormwater replenishes our sources of drinking water – lakes, streams and groundwater.
 Clean stormwater is vital to our quality of life and to the quality of our drinking and recreational waters.

 The Storm Drainage System and How It Works

-The storm drainage system comprises many storm drains, pipes and channels.
+The storm drainage system comprises of many storm drains, pipes and channels.
 Storm drains are openings in streets or curbs that are sometimes covered with metal grates.
 The storm drains allow rain and melting snow to move from the streets into a network of manmade pipes and natural channels.
-When water flows across yards, streets and other surfaces, it picks up contaminants and carries the runoff untreated to a natural body of water.
-Dumping wastes into a storm drain or on the ground directly affects the environment, damaging potential sources of drinking water and recreational waters and endangering wildlife and habitat.
+When water flows across yards, streets and other surfaces, it picks up contaminants and carries the untreated runoff to a natural body of water.
+Dumping wastes into a storm drain or on the ground directly affects the environment, damaging potential sources of drinking and recreational waters and endangering wildlife and habitat.

 Potential Stormwater Pollutants